Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ```
 This will create a directory `ml-training-material/` with the contents of this repository.

-Please note that if you have a GitHub account and want to push any work you might do back
+Please note that if you have a GitHub account and want to preserve any work you do
-up for future reference we suggest you [fork the repository](https://github.com/Cambridge-ICCS/ml-training-material/fork)
+we suggest you first [fork the repository](https://github.com/Cambridge-ICCS/ml-training-material/fork)
 and then clone your fork.
+This will allow you to push your changes and progress from the workshop back up to your
+fork for future reference.

 #### 2. Create a virtual environment
 Before installing any Python packages it is important to first create a Python virtual environment.